WebComponentHelpers/Brick/README.md

 ```

 Now this is [tagged literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals),
-this means that you can add expression into it (similarly to lit-elemet) and the will be executed.
+this means that you can add expression into it (similarly to lit-elemet) and they will be executed.

 **Brick supports:** ```number, string, array of strings and <template>``` as input placeholders like this:
 ```javascript